webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 execute immediately, and the [[svg/attributes/dur|'''dur''']] sets a half-second duration over which the animation executes.

-Instead of nesting the animation, you can also link the element you want to animate indirectly.
-However, the animation can only be applied to a single element, so there's no real difference:
+Instead of nesting the animation, you can also indirectly link the element you want to animate.
+However, the animation can ''only'' be applied to a single element, so this represents only a superficial
+difference:

 <syntaxhighlight lang="xml">
 <defs>